zeldigas/text2confl/docs/reference/page-attributes.md

 ### Page properties

-Page properties is set of special key-value pairs in Confluence.
+Page properties are a set of special key-value pairs in Confluence.
 Confluence and plugins use them to configure page behavior.

 Properties can be of the following types: string, boolean, list of strings, object (json)